juanl1213/Astronomy-Videos-Search-Application/README.md

 Term Details:

 Clicking on a term in the dropdown list or submitting a search query leads users to a page containing detailed information about the selected astronomy term.
-This information includes YouTube videos and research papers.
+This information includes YouTube videos and scientific articles.

 YouTube Integration: